-- Think systemically, taking into account the strategic dynamics affecting the organization
+- Think systemically-taking into account the internal and external environment and dynamics affecting the organization

-- Lead collaboratively, creating the engagement necessary to coordinate successful change efforts
+- Lead collaboratively, facilitating the engagement necessary to coordinate organizational learning and change

-- Address underlying causal factors rather than settle for superficial fixes
+- Explore underlying factors, rather than settling for quick fixes

-- Facilitate group problem solving, decision making efforts, and teamwork
+- Develop a knowledge of group dynamics: problem solving, decision making and collaboration

 - Act with awareness of the social and ethical dimensions of their work